Corbett · Cairngorms

 Carn Ealasaid

 Càrn Ealasaid is the broad heather Corbett sitting directly above the Lecht ski area on the A939, accessible by what is by far the shortest standard ascent of any Corbett.
-Park at the Lecht and you're already at 645m — the climb to the 792m summit is less than 150m of ascent on a clear track and bulldozed access route.
+Park at the Lecht and you're already at 645m — you are barely 150m below the 792m summit, and the gentle ups and downs of the clear track and bulldozed access route add up to about 300m of climbing.
 The summit gives a wide-angle view across the Cromdales to Speyside and east over the open Aberdeenshire moors.
 A genuine 'tick' rather than a serious day, but useful on a short winter afternoon or for parties new to Corbetts.

 Quick facts